murat-polat/jupyterhub-xblock/README.md

 ### JupyterLab:

-JupyterLab is great advanced tools for everyone, for more information please visit https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html
+JupyterLab is next-generations, great advanced tools for everyone.
+Not just a notebook,that comes with text editor, console, terminal and much more.
+For more information please visit https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html

 To start JupyterLab just click the " Start JupyterLab in new tab " Now all lab ready for every Hub users.